spencexyz/TimesNewSpencer/README.md

         var facebook = "https://www.facebook.com/spencexyz";
         var twitter = "https://twitter.com/spencemcc";
         var github;
-        var blog_description = "I make Nomad List, Remote | OK, Startup Retreats and Go Fucking Do It.
-I travel to work from anywhere, bootstrap companies and only own what fits in my backpack.
-Before, I founded a music network on YouTube w/ 100+ mln views.
-Follow my adventures on Twitter or see a list of my posts.
-You can pre-order my book MAKE now.";
+        var blog_description = "I’ll always be a full-time student.
+I read, write, and have been known to program from time to time.
+When I’m not working on my side-projects, I’m helping someone with theirs.
+Follow me on Twitter to keep up with my work.";

         if(blog_description) {
             document.getElementById('blog_description').innerHTML = blog_description;